A/N: Based on RowanWinterlace's "A Different Set of Twins" prompt on r/HPFanFiction. The Carrows are in Harry's year for story purposes.

 Flora pulled open a crooked door below a carving of a hog's head.
 The darkness hit him first, then a sour smell of spilled beer.
 The scant sunlight couldn't penetrate the grimy windows, and most of the illumination came from guttering candles scattered about.
 The crusty sawdust on the floor looked weeks old.
 A lone patron brooded over their tankard in a shadowy corner.

 He lingered at the threshold, but when Flora and Hestia pranced in, he had no choice except to follow.
 The two commandeered a rickety table and motioned him to take a seat.
-He eyed a weathered stool and sat gingerly.
+He eyed the weathered stool and sat gingerly.

 A tall, gaunt man who had been lurking behind the bar trudged over.
 When the candle on their table cast its flickering light upon his lined face, Harry couldn't help but gasp.
 Dumbledore—but no. The barman did have the same bright blue eyes, but his wiry grey beard was shorter, and his large nose straight.